top of page

 6. Drain the pasta and mix it with the sauce: Drain the pasta, reserving a small cup of the cooking water.

-Add the drained pasta to the pan and mix it thoroughly with the sauce, adding more pasta cooking liquid to make a creamy sauce.
+Add the drained pasta to the pan and mix it thoroughly with the sauce, adding some pasta cooking liquid to make a creamy sauce.
 Make sure to incorporate all the bread and ingredients that tend to accumulate at the bottom of the pan.

 TEXT-ONLY RECIPE